Select your language

 Background: BAföG offers students the possibility of postponing submission of their academic achievement records, i.e., in justified exceptional cases students may be granted extra time for submitting evidence of their normal academic proficiency level, Section 48 subsection (2) in conjunction with Section 15 subsection (3) BAföG (German Student Financial Assistance Program).
 This means that unavoidable interruptions of a student's university studies through no fault of the student may constitute good cause within the meaning of Section 15 subsection (3), number (1) BAföG (German Student Financial Assistance Program).
 According to Section 48 subsection (2) BAföG (German Student Financial Assistance Program), the submission deadline for academic achievement records may also be postponed accordingly.

 Example: Students for whom the 2020 Spring Term was their fourth major-specific semester are actually required to submit their academic achievement records attesting to having achieved the normal academic proficiency level for four semesters by the end of their 4th semester in order to be considered eligible for BAföG funding in their 5th semester, i.e., the 2020/2021 Fall Term.
-However, it is now possible to postpone submission of their Certificate of Academic Achievement (Leistungsbescheinigung) by up to three semesters.
-Hence, it is sufficient for students to prove that they have achieved their normal academic performance level required in four semesters by the end of the 2021/2022 Fall Term, even though in our example case the 2021/2022 Fall Term is already the 7th semester.
-This means that students are granted an additional three semesters to achieve their normal academic proficiency level expected in four semesters.
+However, it is now possible to postpone submission of their Certificate of Academic Achievement (Leistungsbescheinigung) by up to four semesters.
+Hence, it is sufficient for students to prove that they have achieved their normal academic performance level required in four semesters by the end of the 2022 Spring Term, even though in our example case the 2022 Spring Term is already the 8th semester.
+This means that students are granted an additional four semesters to achieve their normal academic proficiency level expected in four semesters.

 However, where delays have already occurred prior to the pandemic, BAföG (German Student Financial Assistance Program) offers the possibility of further postponing the submission of students' academic achievement records in these cases.